The information on these pages should be used to research health risks and to inform the pre-travel consultation.

 The risk to most travellers is low.
 However, it is increased for certain occupations for example bat handlers and veterinarians, or certain activities such as caving.

-Rabies has not been reported in domestic or wild animals in this country; therefore most travellers are considered to be at low risk.
+Rabies has not been reported in this country; therefore most travellers are considered to be at low risk.
 However, bats may carry bat lyssavirus (bat rabies).

-TBE is a viral infection transmitted by the bite of infected ticks.
+Tick-borne encephalitis (TBE) is a viral infection transmitted by the bite of infected ticks.
 Less commonly, cases of TBE occur following ingestion of unpasteurised milk products.

-There is a risk of TBE in some areas of the country.
-The areas mainly affected are Zurich, Thurgau, St. Gallen, Aargau and Bern cantons.
-Newly recognised areas include Neuchâtel canton.
-The transmission season varies, however, ticks are most active during early spring to late autumn (March to November).
+There is a risk of TBE in all areas of this country.
+The main affected areas are in the central and north-eastern cantons including Thurgau, Nidwalden, Uri, Aargau, Zurich, Lucerne, Appenzell Innerrhoden, and Schaffhausen.
+The transmission season varies, however, ticks are most active during early spring to late autumn.

 Vaccination is recommended for those visiting affected areas whose activities put them at increased risk including: